kazzle101/PicturePhone/README.md

 Here is an edited together video of the output: https://www.youtube.com/watch?v=tmt7xz1QkUM

-I won;t be doing anymore on this particular method, I need to work out how to do this properly, by having the program listen to the tones and decode accoringly.
+I won't be doing anymore on this particular method.
+I need to work out how to do this properly, by having the program listen to the tones and decode accoringly.